PHLAK/sublime-text/README.md

 Settings
 --------

-Seetings have been moved to individual files in the [config](config) directory.
+Settings have been moved to individual files in the [config](config) directory.